 ○ Ongoing and future sustainability of the resource;

-○ Meeting obligations to First Nations for FSC, andDomestic Treatyobligations;
+○ Meeting obligations to First Nations for FSC, Domestic Treaty, negotiated agreements and aboriginal rights- based obligations;

 ○ Contributing to social well-being (e.g. food source, enjoyment), and providing employment and other economic benefits to Indigenous people, other individuals and fisheries-dependent communities;

-○ and,
+○ Recognition of the long history of First Nations’ reliance on and sustainable use of salmon; and,

 ○ Maintaining the potential for future generations to meet their aspirations.6

 ● Opportunities for sustainable use are subject to meeting conservation objectives.